NayakSubhransu/Movie-Recommendation-System/README.md

 6. Open the URL generated in a browser to use the App

-7. You can use images in the sample_images folder
-8. To Run the application on CLI,install the following packages
+7. To Run the application on CLI, install the following packages
  ```sh
  pip install pandas requests rich
  ```
-9. Run the following Commands in the terminal:
+8. Run the following Commands in the terminal:

 To see the movie list, Run the following Command

 ```python app_cli.py --movie list --page_number 2(default)```

 To predict the top 5 movies according to your selected movie, Run the following Command

 ```python app_cli.py --movie "YourMovieTitle" --num_recommendations 5(default)```